jitpack/jitpack.io/ANDROID.md

 where 'library' is the name of your library module.

-## Other notes
+## Jar file

-- By default the android-maven plugin generates an 'aar' file from your library.
+By default the android-maven plugin generates an 'aar' file from your library.
 If you want to have a 'jar' instead take a look at the [Example](https://github.com/jitpack/android-example) project's library/build.gradle.